-Here is a quick video rundown of its history aswell:
+Here is a quick video rundown of its history as well:

 Early years of the 20th century saw yet another phase that changed and shaped the microscope for good.
 An alternative to light microscopy was discovered.
-Electrons were embraced and light was ditched.
+Electrons were embraced and a light was ditched.
 Scientists figured out that electrons could produce better images.

 Ernst Ruska is credited as the man behind this discovery.
 His first development of the electron microscope was in 1931.By 1933 he had developed a fully functional electron microscope.

 The science behind the electron microscope is pretty much simple.
-It actually works the same way as the optical microscope, only that it uses both light as well as electromagnets to come up with a better resolution.
+It actually works the same way as the optical microscope, only that it uses both lights as well as electromagnets to come up with a better resolution.
 Ernst Ruska’s invention did not last for long though.